projectcalico/calico/master/reference/calicoctl/commands/apply.md

 Options:
   -h --help                 Show this screen.
   -f --filename=<FILENAME>  Filename to use to apply the resource.
-If set to "-" loads from stdin.
+If set to
+                            "-" loads from stdin.
-  -c --config=<CONFIG>      Filename containing connection configuration in YAML or JSON format.
+  -c --config=<CONFIG>      Filename containing connection configuration in
+                            YAML or JSON format.
                             [default: /etc/calico/calicoctl.cfg]

 Description:
   The apply command is used to create or replace a set of resources by filename or stdin.
 JSON and YAML formats are accepted.

-  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, policy, pool and profile.
+  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, ipPool, policy, and profile.

   When applying a resource:
   -  if the resource does not already exist (as determined by it's primary identifiers) then it is created
   -  if the resource already exists then the specification for that resource is replaced in it's entirety by the new resource specification.

   The output of the command indicates how many resources were successfully applied, and the error reason if an error occurred.

   The resources are applied in the order they are specified.
 In the event of a failure applying a specific resource it is possible to work out which resource failed based on the number of resources successfully applied

   When applying a resource to perform an update, the complete resource spec must be provided, it is not sufficient to supply only the fields that are being updated.
 ```

 ### Examples

 ```
 # Apply a set of resources (of mixed type) using the data in resources.yaml.
 # Results indicate that 8 resources were successfully applied